VDB11/Open-GeoServices/README.md

 ## 🌟 Features

 ### 1. Geocoding
-- Convert addresses to geographic coordinates (Currently only works for US addresses).
+- Convert addresses to geographic coordinates
 - Automatic address parsing and validation.
 - Fallback to postalcode centroids when addresses are not found.
 - Batch processing for multiple addresses with parallel execution.